bfolder/BFNavigationController/README.md

 ### Readme

-This is basically an approach to bring the popular UINavigationController from iOS to Mac OS X.
+This is basically an approach to bring the popular UINavigationController to Mac OS X.

 ---
 ## How it works

-BFNavigationController is easy to use and works almost like a UINavigationController.
+BFNavigationController is easy to use and works almost exactly like a UINavigationController.
+All method names (and respective functionalities) have been derived from UINavigationController.
+You can therefore just look into
+Apple's UIKit online documentation (http://developer.apple.com/library/ios/#documentation/uikit/reference/UINavigationController_Class/Reference/Reference.html) for further references.

+In contrast to their iOS counterparts, Mac apps should of course be more flexible when it comes to custom window sizes and layouts.
+Hence, you can intialize your BFNavigationController by providing an NSRect:

+	_navigationController = [[BFNavigationController alloc] initWithFrame: YOUR_RECT rootViewController: YOUR_VIEW_CONTROLLER];
+	[_window.contentView addSubview: _navigationController.view];

-Navigation- and Toolbars haven't been implemented yet.
+Navigation- and toolbars haven't been implemented yet.
 However, you can easily hook in some custom bars.
-Setting a BFNavigationControllerDelegate and implementing the methods `-navigationController:willShowViewController:animated:` and `-navigationController:didShowViewController:animated:` could be a perfect way to custom (bar) behaviours.
+Setting a BFNavigationControllerDelegate and implementing the methods `-navigationController:willShowViewController:animated:` and `-navigationController:didShowViewController:animated:` could be the perfect way to do this.

 ---
 ### Licensing